Folk and pop guitar 3B

 What is the course about?

-Gain a good general overview of contemporary guitar technique, including finger picking and strumming patterns, scale and melody playing, posture and rhythm work.
+Gain a good general overview of contemporary guitar technique, including finger picking and strumming patterns, scale and melody playing, and rhythm work.

 What will we cover?